OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/genetic_algorithm.rst

 --------------------------------------------

-If you have a model that does contain distributed components or parallel groups, you can also use `TestFeatureSimpleGA` to optimize it.
+If you have a model that does contain distributed components or parallel groups, you can also use `SimpleGADriver` to optimize it.
 If you have enough processors, you can also simultaneously evaluate multiple points in your population by turning on the "parallel" option and setting the "procs_per_model" to the number of processors that your model requires.
 Take care that you submit your parallel run with enough processors such that the number of processors the model requires